-Residents are required to report any room concerns to the Barnard Facilities office for immediate repair.
+Residents are required to submit a Facilities Work Order to report any room concerns to the Barnard Facilities office for immediate repair.
 Failure to do so leaves the resident responsible for any cleaning, repair, and/or replacement costs.

-Residents shall vacate their assigned space, complete a Check Out Envelope at their residence hall front desk, and return all issued keys by the end of the Contract period (and immediately upon cancellation or termination of this Contract).
-Failure to check out as prescribed may result in an improper check out fine, key replacement and/or lock change fees, and/or disciplinary action.
-Please note that vacating housing does not constitute a cancellation of this Contract.
+Residents shall vacate their assigned space, complete a Check-Out Envelope at their residence hall front desk to return all issued keys, and submit the Confirm Check-Out Form on the Housing Portal by the end of the Contract period (or immediately upon cancellation or termination of this Contract).
+Failure to check out as prescribed may result in a fine, key replacement and/or lock change fees, and/or disciplinary action.
+Please note that vacating housing without also submitting the Housing Cancellation Form does not constitute a cancellation of this Contract.

 The College reserves the right to change the locks and/or not allow access to the resident's room or residence hall in cases when a resident has not vacated by the required deadline.

 Residents shall be responsible for all costs and direct or indirect damages suffered by the College in connection with a failure to check out and/or vacate by the stated deadline.